maplibre/maplibre.github.io/content/news/2023-07-30-maplibre-newsletter-july-2023/index.md

 ## Next Up

 The Governing Board Elections 2023 are taking place August 24th, 2023.
 Please follow [this issue](https://github.com/maplibre/maplibre/issues/298) for all relevant news.
+You can suggest a new Voting Member thru [this issue](https://github.com/maplibre/maplibre/issues/300).